hjacobs/kube-web-view/docs/setup.rst

 * Do you want to use kube-web-view as a local development/ops tool?
 See :ref:`local-usage`
 * Do you want to use it in a single cluster or access multiple clusters via kube-web-view?
 See :ref:`single-cluster` or :ref:`multiple-clusters`.
 * How do you plan to secure your setup and authenticate users?
 See :ref:`access-control`.
+* Do you want to customize behavior and look & feel for your organization?
+See :ref:`customization`.
+* Please make sure to read the :ref:`security`.

 .. _local-usage: